[Oracle Cloud] Helm

 Download the DB Connection Wallet and create

-directory is specified as the secret contents.kubectl create secret generic oadb-wallet \ --namespace mushop \ --from-file=<PATH_TO_EXTRACTED_WALLET_FOLDER>
+oadb-walletsecret with the Wallet contents using the downloadedWallet_*.zip.
+The extractedWallet_*directory is specified as the secret contents.kubectl create secret generic oadb-wallet \ --namespace mushop \ --from-file=<PATH_TO_EXTRACTED_WALLET_FOLDER> -

 Create

-secret with the Wallet password and the service TNS name to use for connections.kubectl create secret generic oadb-connection \ --namespace mushop \ --from-literal=oadb_wallet_pw='<DB_WALLET_PASSWORD>' \ --from-literal=oadb_service='<DB_TNS_NAME>' \ --from-literal=oadb_ocid='<DB_OCID>' \ --from-literal=oadb_host='<DB_HOST>'
+oadb-connectionsecret with the Wallet password and the service TNS name to use for connections.kubectl create secret generic oadb-connection \ --namespace mushop \ --from-literal=oadb_wallet_pw='<DB_WALLET_PASSWORD>' \ --from-literal=oadb_service='<DB_TNS_NAME>' \ --from-literal=oadb_ocid='<DB_OCID>' \ --from-literal=oadb_host='<DB_HOST>'Each database has 5 unique TNS Names displayed when the Wallet is downloaded an example would be

 -